simonh1000/elm-firebase-demo/README.md

  * Delete item (with warning)
  * add click-action to notification
  * Add firebase rules so that first person to claim can't be overwritten

+### Signup flow

+Google
+    - auth returns a username, sends a snapshot without username
+    - so send username when auth returns?  (or when discover snapshot does not contain own username)

+Email registration
+    - app collects username, but does not initially send it anywhere
+    - auth returns no username, know that username needs to be saved

+On subsequent signup

+Google
+    - auth returns a username, sends a snapshot WITH username Email
+    - auth return NO username